CME538-test/cme538.github.io/_pages/home.md

 3. MAT187 – Calculus II
 4. MAT188 – Linear Algebra
 5. CME263 – Probability Theory for Civil and Mineral Engineers
-6. LinkedIn-Learning – Python Essential Training (This online course is a mandatory prerequisite for any student taking this course)
+6. LinkedIn-Learning – Python Essential Training<br>
+    - This online course is a mandatory prerequisite for any student taking this course.<br>
+    - LinkedIn-Learning is freely accessible to all UofT students with a valid UTORid.